 If a user isn’t aware of the type of connection he/she is connected to when using a website, then the user’s credentials are at risk.
-If you find https:// at the starting part of any web URL then your connection is encrypted.
-An encrypted connected may also be recognized by green padlock in URL field of your web browse.
+If you find https:// at the starting part of any web URL, then your connection is encrypted.
+The green padlock may also recognize an encrypted connected in URL field of your web browser.

 But, if you are browsing a blog/site with a URL having http:// only (without ‘s’) at starting part of URL or without green padlock in URL field of your browser then it isn’t encrypted.
 However, you don’t need an SSL connection while browsing most of the sites.
 But, you need an SSL connection while paying your bills, entering your debit card information, and other sensitive information.